 Development support for multi-image DFU for nRF53 - simultaneous application and network core firmware update.

-Radio front-end module (FEM) support for the nRF21540 FEM range extender is now supported for production.
+Working with RF front-end modules for the nRF21540 FEM range extender is now supported for production.

 Added Wi-Fi coexistence feature supported for development for Thread and Zigbee.

 Added support for NFC and pair before use type of accessories to the Apple Find My add-on.

 Added support for the nRF Connect SDK development in Visual Studio Code with the nRF Connect for Visual Studio Code extension.